 Boudreau wasn't alone on Satur-day, as the Hurricanes left Mohawk with 38 points.
 Alyssa Garabedian joined her on the track and placed fifth in the triple jump and seventh in the 100 hurdles.
 The Hoosac in the 100 hurdles.
 The Hoosac throwers were well-represented as well.
 Gabby Billetz was the top lo-cal in shot put, placing third over-all with a 30-05.5.
-Billetz was also eighth in discus before the event was to be finished after the week-and Scoberger Hanneh Schen steed end.
+Billetz was also eighth in discus before the event was to be finished after the week-end Sophoracy Hunpah, Shoe steed end.
 Sophomore Hannah Shea stood fourth in discus with a 92-08.
 Fellow sophomore Abby Scialabba's javelin row of 92-10 collected six points for a bronze medal.

-Mount Greylock sat with 36.5 for abronze medal.
-Mount Greylock sat with 36.5 points Saturday afternoon, but was due to collect a few more in discus, where sophomore Lily Catelotti was third with a 98-11 hrow, a PR by over seven feet.
-Classmate Ta-lia Kapiloff was seventh.
-And that wasn't even the top mark of the day for Greylock's throwing program.
-Eighth-grader Nora Loper chucked her javelin 97-06, finishing up just shy of a Western Mass Title.
-The only girl to beat her was Frontier se-nior Sadie Ross with a 99-07.
-Greylock also earned four points each from senior Sophin Mele, who was fifth in the 200 (27.84), Erin Keating, who was fifth in the 1 Mile (558.33), and Katherine Goss, who was fifth in the 400 nuem was eighth.
-The Mounties' 4000 team finished third and the birth imp and triple eighth in the 400.
-Monument M ent Mountain managed points in all three relays, topping out at fourth in the 4x400.
-The points in all three relays, topping out at fourth in the 4x400.
+Mount Greylock sat with 36.5 for a bronze medal.

+Mount Greylock sat with 36.5

+points Saturday afternoon, but was

+due to collect a few more in discus,

+where sophomore Lily Catelotti

+was third with a 93.1 throw, a PR

+by over seven feet.
+Classmate Talia Kapiloff was seventh.
+And that

+wasn't even the top mark of the day

+for Greylock's throwing program.

+Eighth-grader Nora Lope: chucked

+her javelin 97-09, finishing up just

+shy of a Western Mass Title.
+The

+only girl to beat her was Frontier senior Sadie Ross with a 99-07.

+Greylock also earned four points

+each from senior Sophis Mele, who

+was fifth in the 200 (27.84), Erin

+Keating, who was fifth in the 1 Mile

+(558.33), and Katherine Goss, who

+was fifth in the 400 herules (113.18).

+The Mounties' 4x800 team finished

+third and the x100 team was eighth.

+Freshman Chase Hoey landed sixth

+in both the bigh jump and triple

+Freshman Chase Hoey landed sixth in both the high jump and triple jump.
+Vera de Jong was sixth in jump.
+Vera de Jong was saxu an the 2 Mile and Elena Caplinger was eighth in the 400.

+ent Mountain managed

+points in all three relays, topping points in all three relays, topping out at fourth in the 4x400.
 The Spartans were fifth in the 4x800 and sixth in the 4x100.
 Individual-ly, freshman Polly Geddes led the way with a No. 3 spot in the 800.
 Her 2:32.68 was a three-second PR.
-Lik Hacking-Vaurdhan and Abix Lily Haskins-Vaughan and Abby Dohoney each placed in high jump, with Vaughan in fifth and Dohoney eighth.
-Sophomore Shannon Pollard was seventh in the 400 hurdles and freshman Grace Soule was sevand freshman Grace Soule was sev-enth in the 400.
-Pittsfield High got two podium spots a piece from underclassmen, with freshman Dezerea Powell continuing her strong debut sea-son.
-Powell was second only to Lawer's Schwid in the lean jump.
-Lenox's Schmid in the long jump.
+Lib.
+Hasking-Yaughan, and Abba.
+Lily Haskins-Vaughan and Abby Dohoney each placed in high jump, with Vaughan in fifth and Dohoney eighth.
+Sophomore Shannon Pollard was seventh in the 400 hurdles and freshman Grace Soule was sevand freshman Grace Soule was seventh in the 400.

+Pittsfield High got two podium spots a piece from underclassmen, with freshman Dezerea Powell continuing her strong debut season.
+Powell was second only to Legac's Chapi Lenox's Schmid in the long jump.
 She also doubled up as the top County finisher in the 200.
 Her 27.50 in the final heat was good for fourth place, with two of the top-three finishers being seniors.
 She raced alongside junior teammate Randi Duquette in the final eight.
 Duquette crossed in 28.00 for sixth.
 Sophomore Grace Ungewitter was fifth in the 2 Mile in 13:14.48 and snuck an eighth-place point in jav-elin.
 The Generals 4x800 entrant was seventh.

-Freshman Chase Hoey landed sixth in both the high jump and triple jump.
-Vera de Jong was sixth in jump.
-Vera de Jong was succe in the 2 Mile and Elena Caplinger was was seventh.
-Taconic got points from juniors Tiffin Martin and Rue Starsja.
+was seventh.

+Taconic got points from juniors

+Tiffin Martin and Rue Starsja.
 Mar-tin was fifth in the 100 hurdles in 17.27.
 Starsja ran the 400 hurdles and placed eighth.

-MikeWalsh can be reached at mwalsh berkshireeagle.com or 413-496-6240 On Twitter: @WalshWrites89.
+Mike Walsh can be reached at mwalsh berkshireeagle.com or 413-496-6240 On Twitter: @WalshWrites89.